Recycling and Sustainability — Gardeners Blackfriars

 Our recycling percentage target is ambitious and measurable: we aim to divert at least 70% of all garden-site material away from landfill by 2030 through reuse, composting and appropriate recycling routes.
 To reach this, we monitor tonnages of green waste, timber, soil and salvageable items separately and adjust operations to improve capture rates and reduce contamination.

-Charity partners collecting reusable gardening tools and pots from Gardeners Blackfriars We rely on nearby transfer stations to move sorted materials efficiently.
+A person wearing a white t-shirt and plaid shorts is kneeling on a well-maintained garden lawn, watering young green plants with a green watering can.
+The garden features a lush grass area with small, evenly spaced seedlings in the foreground, bordered by a garden bed with dark soil and minimal mulching.
+In the background, there are neatly trimmed hedges and leafy trees, suggesting a landscaped outdoor space, possibly in an urban or suburban setting in Blackfriars.
+The sky appears clear, indicating bright weather conditions.
+This scene highlights practices of sustainable gardening and outdoor maintenance, aligning with gardening services focused on eco-friendly cultivation, as provided by Gardeners Blackfriars.
+We rely on nearby transfer stations to move sorted materials efficiently.
 Typical routes include collection to borough transfer stations in the local area and onward delivery to specialist processors: green waste composting facilities, wood recycling depots, and inert material recyclers.
 Using local transfer stations reduces haul distances and supports the circular economy within the city.

 Operational sustainability also means working with partners.
 We maintain formal partnerships with charities and reuse organisations that accept usable items salvaged from garden clearances.
 These include community reuse groups, local social enterprises that repair and repurpose garden furniture, and charities that redistribute tools and planters.
 Partnerships ensure that functional items get a second life rather than being treated as refuse.